 Bluetooth hearing aids have really captured the imagination of the hearing aid consumer.
 Since the launch of the original LiNX from Resound in 2014 the Made For iPhone hearing aid segment has just grown.
 Almost every one of the big hearing aid brands has a Bluetooth hearing aid or entire range at this point.
-I thought I should cover the 5 best for 2019, they are in no particular order and I am not outlining the best hearing aid.
+Originally when I conceived this article I thought I should cover the 5 best for 2019.
+Of course, the hearing aid brands conspired against me and introduced a few new contenders.
+So I will cover more than 5, they are in no particular order and I am not outlining the best hearing aid.
 Simply because your hearing and your needs are complex, too complex for me to say one is better for you than the other.
-So what I am going to do is talk about the five latest offerings from the brands, lay out the pros and cons and my experiences where possible.
+So what I am going to do is talk about the latest offerings from the brands, lay out the pros and cons and my experiences where possible.
 At least then, you have a clear idea about what might be right for you.

-As the year progresses, I have no doubt this article will change.
-For the moment, the hearing aids I will cover are:
+As the year progressed, I needed to change this article, the hearing aids I will cover are:

 - Resound LiNX Quattro

 Resound delivered the Quattro range late in 2018, I have been wearing the rechargeable version and I have to say I am exceptionally impressed with them.
 They offer really good sound, solid streaming and amazing battery life.
 I am going to concentrate on the rechargeable version here because I think if you are getting Quattro, you should strongly think about it.
 Let's take a look.
 Initially, the Quattro range was just two devices over two levels of technology.
 They quickly expanded that to three levels of technology.
 Just recently in early September, they also expanded the model types.

 They offer an amazing 24 hours of use with 12 of those hours streaming!
 No one else even comes close to those figures.
 You can expect between 4 and 7 days of use from the zinc-air powered device.
 In general, most of the Made For iPhone hearing aids will provide 4 to 7 days of use.